daamparan/SYLO/README.md

 # SYLO
-Beginning e-comm website for start up personal website
+Beginning e-comm website for a personal start up